 9. Data Retention

 We keep your account information, like your name, email address and password, for as long as your account is in existence because we need it to operate your account.
 In some cases, when you give us information for a feature of the Services, we delete the data after it is no longer needed for the feature.
 We also keep information about you and your use of the Services for as long as necessary for our legitimate business interests, for legal reasons, and to prevent harm, including as described in the How We Use Information and How Information Is Shared sections.

 We use the information we collect to promote the safety and security of the Services, our users, and other parties.
 For example, we may use the information to authenticate users, facilitate secure payments, protect against fraud and abuse, respond to a legal request or claim, conduct audits, and enforce our terms and policies.

-For personal data subject to the GDPR, we rely on several legal bases to process the data.
-These include when you have given your consent, which you may withdraw at any time using your account settings and other tools; when the processing is necessary to perform a contract with you, like the Terms of Service; and our legitimate business interests, such as in improving, personalising, and developing the Services, marketing new features or products that may be of interest, and promoting safety and security as described above.
+For personal data, we rely on several legal bases to process the data.
+These include when you have given your consent, which you may withdraw at any time using your account settings and other tools; when the processing is necessary to perform a contract with you, like the Terms & Conditions; and our legitimate business interests, such as in improving, personalising, and developing the Services, marketing new features or products that may be of interest, and promoting safety and security as described above.

 We work hard to keep your data safe and make all reasonable efforts to safeguard the confidentiality of personal information that we process.
 We regularly review and enhance our technical, physical and managerial procedures to ensure that your personal data is protected.
 These cover areas such as access control, authentication, audit, monitoring, alarms, data storage and backup and transmission standards.
 This is to ensure there is no unauthorised access or modifications to data, no improper use or disclosure, or unlawful destruction or accidental loss.